Links

 Library

-A specific type of a package.
+A specific type of package.

 License policy

-A set of criteria for evaluating open source license issues.
+A set of criteria for evaluating open-source license issues.
 License policies enable you to set the severity level and define legal instructions for each license.
 See License policies.

 M